SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/mechanisms.md

 ``` -->
 # Vocal Mechanisms
 A vocal mechanism or register is a distinct configuration of vocal fold interaction.
 Which, is a complicated way of saying...
-- vocal mechanisms are distinct, they don't overlap
+- vocal mechanisms are distinct ways the folds interact
 - they describe how the vocal folds vibrate
 - phonation is always within one of these mechanisms
 - you can pass between mechanisms without a break with training